yitzchak/nontrivial-gray-streams/README.md

 [STREAM-LINE-COLUMN][], so if that is defined to return NIL, then a method should be provided for either [STREAM-START-LINE-P][] or [STREAM-FRESH-LINE][].

+> This generic function is superfluous.
+The statement that "for a
+> window using variable-width characters, the column number isn't very
+> meaningful" is just not true.
+The real valued column numbers are
+> explicitly permitted in the specification of the pretty
+> printer.
+Most implementations of the pretty printer assemble the
+> output text into string buffer and interpret the index of character
+> in the number to be related to the column number.
+In other words
+> they do not allow for the possibility of real value columns, but it
+> is possible to create an implementation of the pretty printer that
+> can typeset using variable-width characters.
+For example, see
+> [Inravina][].
+Furthermore, [STREAM-LINE-COLUMN][] has already
+> specified that the first column at the start of a line is to be
+> numbered 0.

 ## STREAM-WRITE-STRING
 [Generic Function]